rrutt/Tuboid/README.md

 ### Deployment

+These steps are for the 32-bit Windows version of the **Tuboid** plug-in.

 - Download the **[Tuboid-setup.zip](./Tuboid-setup.zip)** file from this GitHub project.
 - Open the folder where you saved the ZIP in Windows file Explorer.
 - Right-click the **Tuboid-setup.zip** file and select **Extract All...** from the pop-up menu.
 Be sure to enable **Show extracted files when complete**.